Racial disparities receding for women with breast cancer

 "What that tells you is African-American women are getting diagnosed at much later stages," Halaharvi said.
 One possible reason: They may be neglecting their mammogram screenings, she said.

-Cancer can usually be found at a much earlier stage when screening guidelines are followed: All women, beginning at 50, need to get a mammogram once a year, while women with a family history of breast cancer should consult with their doctors about earlier mammograms, according to US Preventative Services Task Force recommendations.
+Cancer can usually be found at a much earlier stage when screening guidelines are followed: All women, beginning at 50, need to get a mammogram every other year, while women with a family history of breast cancer should consult with their doctors about earlier mammograms, according to US Preventative Services Task Force recommendations.

 That said, it is an individual decision, and women who are between the ages of 40 and 49 should talk to their doctor about when to start and how often to get a mammogram, the task force suggests.